madison-sandquist/MS274_Project_CCSupwelling/README.md

-# MS274 Project - California Current System Upwelling
+# MS274 Project - Investigating Remotely Sensed Environmental Drivers of Rockfish Recruitment in the California Current System

 A repository for the MS 274 project at MLML fall 2024 semester.

 ## Project Description